-The International Pacific Halibut Commission (IPHC) is a public international organization so designated via Presidential Executive Order 11059, and established by a Convention between Canada and the United States of America.
-The IPHC Convention was concluded in 1923 and entered into force that same year.
+The International Pacific Halibut Commission (IPHC) is a public international organization so designated via Presidential Executive Order 11059 and established by a Convention between Canada and the United States of America.
+The IPHC Convention was signed on 2 March 1923, ratified on 21 July 1924, and came into effect on 21 October 1924 upon exchange.
 The Convention has been revised several times since, to extend the Commission's authority and meet new conditions in the fishery.
 The most recent change occurred in 1979 and involved an amendment to the 1953 Halibut Convention.
-The amendment, termed a "protocol", was precipitated in 1976 by Canada and the United States of America extending their jurisdiction over fisheries resources to 200 miles.
+The 1979 amendment, termed a "protocol", was precipitated in 1976 by Canada and the United States of America extending their jurisdiction over fisheries resources to 200 miles.
 The 1979 Protocol along with the U.S. legislation that gave effect to the Protocol (Northern Pacific Halibut Act of 1982) has affected the way the fisheries are conducted, and redefined the role of IPHC in the management of the fishery.
 Canada does not require specific enabling legislation to implement the protocol.